Skip to Main Content

 Alternatives to installment loans

-• Credit cards: Depending on the size of your expense, using a credit card to fund could be a great option for flexibility.
-That said, they tend to have higher interest rates than personal loans.
-If possible, try applying for a 0 percent introductory rate credit card, as this will give you more room to pay off your balance without accruing interest.
+• Credit cards: Depending on the size of your expense, using a credit card may give you more flexibility for payments.
+You’ll only make payments on what you charge, and can pay the balance in full and reuse the credit.
+That said, credit cards tend to have higher interest rates than personal loans.
+Try applying for a 0 percent introductory rate credit card.
+If you qualify you’ll have more room to pay off your balance without accruing interest.

 • Money from your savings: If you have enough money saved to fund your expense without cutting yourself short, then it is a good option to explore.
 By using your savings, you avoid spending money on interest and fees.